-- All owners are now considered members of the association and shall "have the right to nominate, run for, freely elect, and be elected to" the board that governs the association if they are in good standing. - PREDFDA now defines "good standing" an association member who is current on payments of common expenses, late fees, interest, fines, legal fees, or other charges lawfully assessed. - Members must also be considered in good standing: (1) if they are in full compliance with a settlement agreement with regard to past due assessment and other charges; or (2) if the member has a pending, unresolved dispute regarding these charges that has been initiated through a valid alternative to litigation or through court action. - Members must be in good standing to either run for or be elected to the association board. - Only one (1) owner from each unit may serve on the association board at any given time; multiple owners of one (1) unit (e.g., spouses or business partners) may not serve on the board simultaneously.
+- All owners are now considered members of the association and shall "have the right to nominate, run for, freely elect, and be elected to" the board that governs the association if they are in good standing. - PREDFDA now defines "good standing" an association member who is current on payments of common expenses, late fees, interest, fines, legal fees, or other charges lawfully assessed. - Members must also be considered in good standing: (1) if they are in full compliance with a settlement agreement with regard to past due assessment and other charges; or (2) if the member has a pending, unresolved dispute regarding these charges that has been initiated through a valid alternative to litigation or through court action. - Members must be in good standing to either run for or be elected to the association board. - It is permissible for by-laws to provide that only one (1) owner from each unit may serve on the association board at any given time even though each co-owner may be a member in good standing.

-- Amendments to the by-laws may now be adopted by "an affirmative vote of a majority of the total authorized votes in an association" if an association's current bylaws do not provide for amendment by vote of the members or only allow members to amend by a majority vote exceeding two-thirds. - "Total authorized votes" shall mean the total number of units minus any members who are ineligible to vote because they are not in good standing. - In addition, an association's board can now amend the by-laws without a vote of the association members: (1) if necessary to render the by-laws consistent with the State, federal or local law; or (2) if a ballot provided to the members to reject a proposed amendment fails to receive at least ten percent (10%) of the vote within thirty (30) days.
+- Amendments to the by-laws may now be adopted by "an affirmative vote of a majority of the total authorized votes in an association" if an association's current bylaws do not provide for amendment by vote of the members or only allow members to amend by a majority vote exceeding two-thirds. - "Total authorized votes" shall mean the total number of units minus any members who are ineligible to vote because they are not in good standing. - In addition, the new law can be interpreted to permit an association's board to amend the by-laws without a vote of the association members: (1) if necessary to render the by-laws consistent with the State, federal or local law; or (2) if a ballot provided to the members to reject a proposed amendment fails to receive at least ten percent (10%) of the vote within thirty (30) days.